jxjo/AirfoilEditor/README.md

 ![Polars](images/Polars.png "Screenshot of Polar Generation")
-<sub>Polar view with the polar definitions and settings for the polar diagrams.
-The polars are generated in the background. </sub>
+<sub>Polar view with polar definitions and settings for the polar diagrams.
+The polars were generated in the background. </sub>

 ### Airfoil Direct Design

-The combination of the 'Edit Mode' and automated polar generation allows a playful approach to a 'Direct Design' of an airfoil based its geometry: Each modification, e.g. moving the camber highpoint or the control point of a Bezier curve, will generate a new design with its individual new polars.
+The combination of the 'Edit Mode' and automated polar generation allows a playful approach to a 'Direct Design' of an airfoil based on its geometry: Each modification, e.g. moving the camber highpoint or the control point of a Bezier curve, will generate a new design with its individual new polars.
 Stepping through the design polars creates an intuitive understanding how geometeric modifications influence the aerodynamic characteristics of an airfoil.

 ![Polars](images/Polars_direct_design.png "Direct Design with polar gneration")